Jatinredhu/Jatinredhu/README.md

 ## 🌟 About Me 🌟

 Hey!
 I'm **Jatin Redhu**, a third-year CS undergrad specializing in **Data Science** at SRM Kattankulathur 🌍.
-My interest in tech started early and has only grown — I'm now deep into **ML/DL**, building real-world projects in computer vision and NLP, and picking up **Java backend development** along the way.
+My interest in tech started early and has only grown — I'm now deep into **ML/DL**, building real-world projects, and picking up **Java backend development** along the way.

 I've built and deployed projects across ML, NLP, and backend — from a **brain tumor segmentation + classification model** (Attention UNet++ + EfficientNetB3, Dice 0.890) to a **Dockerized expense splitter** in Spring Boot.
-I'm currently writing a **research paper** on the brain tumor project.
-My core stack includes **Python, PyTorch, TensorFlow, FastAPI, Spring Boot, and Docker**, and I hold an **AWS Certified Cloud Practitioner** certification.

 I enjoy tackling problems end-to-end — from the idea to the deployed product.
-Currently grinding **DSA in Java** and exploring microservices architecture.
+Currently doing **Data Structures and Algorithms** and exploring microservices architecture.
 My approach is simple — **build, break, learn, repeat**. 🚀

 ### Education 🎓